antybubbs/kaya/README.md

 ------------------------------------------------------------------------

-# 🤖 AI-Assisted Development
+# 🤖 AI Disclosure

-Kaya is developed by a human with AI acting as a development assistant.
+Kaya is developed by me with AI acting as my assisstant.

-AI is used to speed up repetitive coding tasks, explore implementation ideas and improve productivity.
-Every suggestion is reviewed, tested and refined before becoming part of the project.

-The architecture, security decisions and overall direction of Kaya remain entirely human-led.
+I have over 20 years in the IT field as 1st/2nd/3rd and now senior management.

+I have developed small tools in the past within my roles without AI which took me ages.

+I am not looking to sell Kaya or make any money from it, I thought what I created would be cool to share.

 ------------------------------------------------------------------------